The Politics of Entertainment

 That is one reason it has become harder to tell where news ends and entertainment begins.
 People are not just watching for facts.
 They are also watching for outrage, reassurance, and the feeling that their side is being affirmed.

-And once journalism starts operating like entertainment, politics does not just enter the newsroom.
-It begins to shape the whole narrative, and the craft of journalism can be corrupted.
+And once journalism starts operating like entertainment, politics does not just enter the newsroom; it begins to shape the whole narrative and can corrupt the craft of journalism.

 The real question